 The only class of outstanding voting securities is the Company's \$.01 par value common stock.
-Each share of common stock issued and outstanding at the close of business on March 7, 2011 (the "Record Date") is entitled to one vote on each matter submitted to a vote at the annual meeting.
-On the Record Date, we had 145,839,047 shares of common stock issued and outstanding.
+Each share of common stock issued and outstanding at the close of business on March 7, 2013 (the "Record Date") is entitled to one vote on each matter submitted to a vote at the annual meeting.
+On the Record Date, we had 142,877,761 shares of common stock issued and outstanding.

 You may vote all shares of Leggett common stock you owned on the Record Date.
-This includes (i) shares held directly in your name as the shareholder of record, (ii) shares held for you as the beneficial owner through a broker, trustee or other nominee, sometimes referred to as shares held in "street name," and (iii) shares held for you in Company benefit plans.
+This includes shares held directly in your name as the shareholder of record and shares held for you as the beneficial owner through a broker, trustee or other nominee, sometimes referred to as shares held in "street name."

-Shareholder of Record-If your shares are registered directly in your name with our transfer agent, Wells Fargo, you are the shareholder of record, and these proxy materials were sent to you directly.
+Shareholder of Record: If your shares are registered directly in your name with our transfer agent, Wells Fargo, you are the shareholder of record, and these proxy materials were sent to you directly.
 As the shareholder of record, you have the right to grant your proxy vote directly or to vote in person at the annual meeting.
 We have enclosed a proxy card for you to use.

-Beneficial Owner-If you hold shares in a brokerage account or through some other nominee, you are the beneficial owner of the shares held in street name, and these proxy materials were forwarded to you from the broker, trustee or nominee, together with a voting instruction card.
-As the beneficial owner, you have the right to direct your broker, trustee, or nominee how to vote your shares by proxy.
-Although you are invited to attend the annual meeting, you may not vote these shares in person unless you obtain a legal proxy from the broker, trustee, or nominee.
+Beneficial Owner: If you hold shares in a brokerage account or through some other nominee, you are the beneficial owner of the shares, and these proxy materials were forwarded to you from the broker, trustee or nominee, together with a voting instruction card.
+As the beneficial owner, you have the right to direct your broker, trustee or nominee how to vote your shares by proxy.
+Although you are invited to attend the annual meeting, you may not vote these shares in person unless you obtain a legal proxy from the broker, trustee or nominee.